intel/libvpl/examples/interop/vpl-infer/README.md

     ```

-3. Set up oneAPI and OpenVINO environment:
+3. Set up oneAPI and OpenVINO™ toolkit environment:

     If the installation directories are `"c:\Program Files (x86)\intel\oneAPI"`, and `"c:\Program Files (x86)\intel\OpenVINO"`
     ```